zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/introduction.md

                 bundles.IgnoreList.Ignore("*.debug.js", OptimizationMode.WhenEnabled);
             }

 > The Kendo UI CSS files use relative paths to the theme images.
+This requires the theme images to be located in accordance with the relative paths in the CSS code.
-This requires the virtual bundle URL to match the physical location of the CSS files, as demonstrated above.
+The easiest way to achieve this is to match the virtual bundle URL with the physical location of the CSS files, as demonstrated above.
+Otherwise, the theme images must be placed in a folder with a name that corresponds to the used theme name and this subfolder should be a child folder of the bundle path.

 7. Register the bundles by executing the static method from the previous point in the `Application_Start()` method in **~/Global.asax.cs**: